fif3x/Libre-Terminal/README.md

 Some pieces of code have been given by @hlelo101, so shoutout to him

+To download and use the software, please go to releases.md (https://github.com/fif3x/Libre-Terminal/edit/main/releases.md)

 For anything, please contact me:
 Discord: @fif3x_